-- 1. Batter will be called out and ejected from the tournament. - Base runners will be instructed to return to the base(s) occupied at the time the suspected altered bat was used, providing there are fewer than three outs. - The bat (if surrendered by the owner) will be held and forwarded for testing through the National SSUSA Office at the conclusion of the tournament - B. Procedure for handling and safeguarding a suspected altered bat: - The tournament director/site director will immediately take possession of the surrendered bat.
+- 1. Batter will be called out and ejected from the tournament. - Base runners will be instructed to return to the base(s) occupied at the time the suspected altered bat was used, providing there are fewer than three outs. - The bat (if surrendered by the owner) will be held and forwarded for testing through the National SSUSA Office at the conclusion of the tournament - B. Procedure for handling and safeguarding a suspected altered bat: - 1.
+The tournament director/site director will immediately take possession of the surrendered bat.
 Under no circumstances will the bat be allowed out of the tournament director's/site director's possession. - 2.
 The tournament director/site director will write a receipt for the bat and give it to the person who surrendered the bat. - 3.
 The tournament director/site director will attach a piece of tape to the bat showing the player's name address and telephone number and the team name, address, and telephone number. - The tournament director/site director will forward the bat to the SSUSA headquarters with a note explaining why the bat(s) are suspected of being altered. - C. Penalty for use of an altered softball: If a softball is suspected of being altered to enhance performance, a tournament official will determine if the softball is allowed to be used.
 If the softball is found to be altered, the following penalties shall be imposed: - 1.
-First offense in tournament: Game forfeiture by the offending team; - Second offense in tournament: Game forfeiture by the offending team, team ejection from the tournament and further disciplinary action review for potential team and/or manager suspension, at the discretion of SSUSA.
+First offense in tournament: Game forfeiture by the offending team; - Second offense in tournament: Game forfeiture by the offending team, team ejection from the tournament and further disciplinary action review for potential team and/or manager suspension, at the discretion of SSUSA. - NOTE: An altered softball is deemed to be in play as soon as the offensive team provides it to the umpire or opponent.